Nov. 22, 2011

 Following the preferred style

 If you are looking at a newspaper, it may be easier to notice the so-called “style” of the headlines.
 Does each word begin with a capital letter, for example, or just the headline’s first word and the subsequent proper nouns?
-In the interest of uniformity, Allvoices suggests the Uppercase-lowercase style.
-“Obama jets to Portland, Seattle for back-to-back rallies” is preferred over “Obama Jets To Portland, Seattle For Back-To-Back Rallies.”
-The final say on how your present your headline is yours, of course, but Allvoices may change headlines to the preferred style for reports accepted into the Select Media program and for reports that make it onto the home page.
+In the interest of uniformity, Allvoices uses the uppercase-lowercase style.
+“Obama jets to Portland, Seattle for back-to-back rallies,” rather than “Obama Jets To Portland, Seattle For Back-To-Back Rallies.”
+Allvoices will change headlines to the uppercase-lowercase style for reports accepted into the Select Media program and for reports that make it onto the home page.

 In his 1938 classic “Think and Grow Rich,” Napoleon Hill wrote about a publisher of 5-cent books who replaced a bland, boring title of a book that wasn’t selling with another, more exciting title.
 The publisher didn’t change the inside of the book, yet the new title had “box office” value and led to huge sales.